 - Sulawesi gets heavy rain in November, December, and January on its southern side, but monsoons spread throughout the whole year in the north.

 - Java (home to Jakarta) tends to be drier than most regions.
 When the rainy season does come, it’s typically limited to short, sharp bursts in the afternoon and evening.

-Indonesian food is a fusion of Southeast Asian spice, Indian flair, and European flavours left over from the age of colonial rule.
+Indonesian food is a fusion of Southeast Asian spice, Indian flair, and European flavors leftover from the age of colonial rule.
 Underpinning the lot is a strong connection to the ocean, which is hardly a surprise considering you’re rarely more than a stone’s throw from the coast in this water-washed country.
 Some of the dishes you simply have to try are:

 - Satay: You’ll smell satay skewers sizzling on the roadside BBQ grills all over Indonesia.
-They’re pieces of meat that’s doused in peanut sauce and griddled atop open coals.
+They’re pieces of meat that are doused in peanut sauce and griddled atop open coals.

-- Nasi goreng: Indonesia’s version of the humble fried rice is packed with tangy kecap manis soy sauce, chilli powder and – for the non-veggies – seafood.
+- Nasi goreng: Indonesia’s version of the humble fried rice is packed with tangy kecap manis soy sauce, chili powder, and – for the non-veggies – seafood.

 Where digital nomads love in Indonesia

 It’s been a few years now since Canggu stole the crown of the digital nomad capital from Chiang Mai in Thailand.
 But it’s still going strong.